Robrowno/Robrowno/README.md

   - 🖥️ '26 BSc Computer Science Student at UWL
   - 🖥️ Attended an Academy in London working with Xander Talent as a Trainee Software Engineering Consultant
   - 💻 Completed a Code Institute Diploma in Software Development between February 2022 - February 2023
-  - 🎯 In my Second Year of Uni, Currently working wih C#.NET and Python & frameworks
+  - 🎯 In my Second Year of Uni, Currently working with C#.NET and Python & frameworks
   - 🎯 My Current goals are to build my skills and find an internship in 2024/25